 The video to the right introduces the Satpuda Landscape Tiger Partnership.

-Click here for a map of India showing the location of the Satpuda range and additional detailed maps of the 8 reserves within the range.
+Click here for a map of India showing the location of the Satpuda landscape and the reserves within the range.

 “I strongly believe that the SLTP, which has achieved a high degree of synergy between the NGOs, local communities and Forest Department, needs to be continued at full steam for a number of years to develop the concept of landscape level conservation beyond the borders of protected areas”.